If you are experiencing an emergency, we will see you right away

 Steps to Get Started with the Counseling Center:

 - Come to the Initial Consultation (Monday - Friday: 8:30-11:00 a.m. & 1:00-4:00 p.m.).
+Please Note: During Summer Sessions, Initial consultation times may vary.
+Please contact us at (828)262-3180 for our current schedule and availability.
 Please bring your AppState ID.
 When you arrive, let the receptionist know that you would like to meet with a counselor for the Initial Consultation.
 You will complete information that asks about your history and concerns (15-20 minutes) and meet with a counselor for 20-25 minutes this first visit.
 The counselor will talk with you about the services that may best meet your needs.
 Please bear in mind that you may have to wait your turn during Initial Consultation and therefore should allow enough time to be seen.

 - If you are coming to talk about how to help a friend, let the receptionist know.

 - If your class schedule does not allow you to make Initial Consultation times, please stop by or call the Counseling Center (828) 262-3180.
 Let the receptionist know that you are not able to make Initial Consultation on any of the days and would like to schedule an appointment.

 - Although the Counseling Center is able to see most students when they come to Initial Consultation, there may be more students for Initial Consultation than counselors available on some days.
 If that occurs, you may be asked if you can come to Initial Consultation another day.
 If this is not an emergency and you are able to come back another day, we welcome you to do so.
 If you come back another day during Initial Consultation and all counselors are again full, please tell the receptionist that this is the second time you have come.
 The receptionist will arrange a time for you to be seen.